Stephen I, Count of Sancerre: Return to France

 Stephen built a six-towered castle on the local hill and strengthened the fortifications of the town of Sancerre itself.
 In 1153, he married the daughter of Godfrey of Donzy, named Alice.
 By 1155, Stephen granted the Customs of Lorris to the merchants of the town and probably seven others.
 He was the de facto leader of a group of powerful baronial rebels against King Philip II between 1181 and 1185.
 In 1184, Stephen and a band of Brabançon mercenaries were defeated by the Philip and his Confrères de la Paix, an organisation of warriors formed in 1182 in Le Puy dedicated to curbing feudal warfare.
 Stephen abolished serfdom in his domains by 1190.

 Crusade

 Stephen and his brother, Theobald, joined the Third Crusade in 1190.
-He died 21 October 1190 at the Siege of Acre, and Theobald died there a few months later in January 1191.
+He died on 21 October 1190 at the Siege of Acre, and Theobald died there a few months later in January 1191.